 ASEAN talks tackle pandemic, sea feud amid US-China rivalry

-The Association of Southeast Asian Nations ministerial meetings have been delayed by a month and were being held online due to continuing health risks posed by COVID-19.
-The 10-nation bloc’s foreign ministers will meet Asian and Western counterparts, including those from the U.S. and China, for talks later in the week, capped by an annual security forum.
+The Association of Southeast Asian Nations ministerial meetings, delayed by a month, were being held online due to continuing health risks posed by COVID-19.
+The 10-nation bloc’s foreign ministers are to meet Asian and Western counterparts, including those from the U.S. and China, for talks later in the week, capped by an annual security forum.

-Vietnam, which has seen a resurgence in COVID-19 infections, is hosting the talks as this year’s chairman of the diverse group.
-Prime Minister Nguyen Xuan Phuc called for regional solidarity amid the headwinds in an austere opening ceremony attended by a few dozen diplomats in the capital Hanoi.
+Vietnam is hosting the talks as this year’s chairman of the diverse group.
+Prime Minister Nguyen Xuan Phuc called for regional solidarity amid the headwinds in an austere opening ceremony attended by a few dozen diplomats in the capital, Hanoi.

 “The valuable fruits of our cooperation are being tested in an environment full of volatility and unprecedented challenges, especially the COVID-19 pandemic,” Phuc said.